stolostron/hub-of-hubs-postgresql/README.md

 # Install and configure Hub-of-Hubs database

-PostgreSQL serves as the database of Hub-of-Hubs.
+PostgreSQL serves as the database of [Hub-of-Hubs](https://github.com/open-cluster-management/hub-of-hubs) .
 This repository contains Ansible playbooks to install, configure and uninstall the database.
 For common commands to work with the database, see [usage.md](usage.md).

+## Design points

+* We use three schemas: `spec`, `status` and `history`.
+* We save Json in `JSONB` fields.
+* We use [the same structure](https://github.com/open-cluster-management/hub-of-hubs-postgresql/blob/main/roles/install/tasks/create_spec_table.yaml) for all the tables in the `spec.schema`.
+* We do not use foreign keys [due to performance considerations](http://bonesmoses.org/2014/05/14/foreign-keys-are-not-free/).

 ## Initial setup